 The Nouveau Series is a special project developed together with author and musician Paul Schmidt.
-A series of guitars based on the Klein acoustic shape with inclusions of art nouveau artifacts.
-Please go to the Art Of Music website for more information about availablity, pricing, the book and upcoming exhibitions.
+A series of guitars based on the Klein acoustic shape with inclusions of art nouveau artifacts. and upcoming exhibitions.

 The 'Nouveau Series' book by Paul Schmidt

 68 pages full color, soft cover